18 Outstanding Art Portfolio Websites

 While many artists use accessible social media in order to gain recognition, these platforms use a specific layout that can limit the way viewers consume the art presented to them.
 For professional artists, an art portfolio website is a skilled way to exhibit the complete span of your work to audiences, who might include curators and potential art collectors.
 On top of showcasing images, an art portfolio website will allow you to share valuable information such as your CV, artist statement, available works and press reviews - giving you the online real estate you need to present the full picture.

-To inspire you, we’ve hand-picked 18 outstanding art portfolio websites created with Wix.
-Whether you’re ready to kickstart your artistic career, or just want a beautiful online space to share your art with a wider audience, take note of the smart tools and features used in these examples so you can implement them as you create a website of your own.
+To inspire, we’ve hand-picked 18 outstanding art portfolio websites created with Wix.
+Whether you’re ready to kickstart your artistic career, or just want a beautiful online space to share your art with a wider audience, take note of the smart tools and features used in these examples so you can implement them as you learn how to make a portfolio website of your own.

 18 art portfolio website examples